zanilyx/pesu_slides_downloader/README.md

 # PESU Slides Downloader (CLI)

 A Windows-friendly CLI to log into PESU Academy, select a semester, pick a course and unit, list classes, and download Slides for selected lessons to a folder you choose.
-(Its painful to download anything for pesuacadamy.com so i made this)
+(Its painful to download anything from pesuacadamy.com so i made this)

 ## What it does
 - Logs in using your PESU Academy credentials (prompted at runtime)